-Apache is a very widely used web server that was developed and is continually maintained by the Apache Software Foundation.
-It is an open source web server that allows you to customize its functionality through the editing of configuration files or conf files for short.
+Apache is a very widely used web server developed and continually maintained by the Apache Software Foundation.
+It is an open-source web server that allows you to customize its functionality through the editing of configuration files or conf files for short.

-Typically this involves accessing these files through a Linux text editor through the Linux shell, however, if you have a control panel like Virtualmin you can do this all from the comfort of its intuitive GUI!
-In this article we will go over how to access and edit these Apache conf files through Virtualmin.
+Typically this involves accessing these files through a Linux text editor through the Linux shell.
+However, if you have a control panel like Virtualmin, you can do this all from the comfort of its intuitive GUI!
+This article will go over how to access and edit these Apache conf files through Virtualmin.
 This article implies that you have already installed Virtualmin.
-If you have not done so yet please take a look at the following article: How to install Virtualmin (CentOS 7).
+If you have not done so yet, please look at the following article: How to install Virtualmin (CentOS 7).

-Before continuing you’ll need to login to your Virtualmin control panel and have access to Webmin.
-If you’re not certain how to do this, or you have simply forgotten, please review the following article, which should assist you with: How to login to Webmin.
-Once you have logged in and you’re ready to proceed please read on.
+Before continuing, you'll need to log in to your Virtualmin control panel and have access to Webmin.
+If you're not certain how to do this, or you have forgotten, please review the following article, which should assist you with: How to login to Webmin.
+Once you have logged in and you're ready to proceed, please read on.

-- Once you’re satisfied with any edits that you have made you can save them by clicking the Save button or the Save and close button
+Once you're satisfied with any edits you have made, you can save them by clicking the Save button or the Save and Close button.